How to register SLES using the SUSEConnect command line tool

 Registering (or activating) a system with the SUSE Customer Center (SCC) is necessary to be on a supported state and to be able to receive updates.

 SUSEConnect replaces suse_register.
-While SUSEConnect does register a SLES 12 system with SCC, suse_register still communicates with the Novell Customer Center (NCC).
+While SUSEConnect does register a SLES 12 and 15 system with SCC, suse_register still communicates with the Novell Customer Center (NCC).

 SLES12:~ # SUSEConnect -helpThe most important options needed are: